sophiekoonin/localghost/content/blog/experienced-speakers.md

 {{<tweet 955596853457969152 >}}

 A demo can be a fantastic way of, well, demonstrating a technical concept.
 But there's always a risk that something will go wrong on the night — whether it's down to nerves, technical issues or just plain bad luck.
-You can avoid this by <span class="heavy">making a recording of it beforehand</span> that you can play to the audience and narrate what you're doing.
-Or have a <span class="heavy">working copy</span> that you can check out from Git in case of emergency (thanks to [Laura Wilson](https://twitter.com/wilslau) for that tip).
+You can avoid this by {{<b>}}making a recording of it beforehand{{</b>}} that you can play to the audience and narrate what you're doing.
+Or have a {{<b>}}working copy{{</b>}} that you can check out from Git in case of emergency (thanks to [Laura Wilson](https://twitter.com/wilslau) for that tip).

 {{<tweet 955561991329923072 >}}